ehedman/sdlSpeedometer/README.md

 - Use ./sdlSpeedometer-config to add these applications and also add sdlSpeedometer-stat (included) to show system status.

 ### Software used
-- Raspberry Pi OS Lite bookworm and trixie
+- Raspberry Pi OS Lite bookworm and trixie 32 and 64 bit.

 ### Build and install on a Pi
 - make install (build and install executables)
 - make install_system (build and start the system services)

 ### Rebuild and test new configuration
+- Executed from a ssh session from a host to the pi.
 - sudo systemctl stop sdlSpeedometer.service
 - ./sdlSPeedometer-config (Check the configuration - default values ​​should do)
 - DISPLAY=:0:0 ./sdlSpeedometer -i -g (-i,-g: do not use the BerryGPS hat).
-Weston service must be running.
+Weston with xwayland service must be running.
 - make install
 - systemclt restart sdlSpeedometer.service (will be enabled at boot time) or make start
+- Make sure that the user name property is enabled in /etc/sudoers.d

 ### Remote configuration
 - A running sdlSpeedometer keeps a web based configuration terminal if it is started with the -C <port> option.
-This option makes no sence unless it is running as a systemd service, so add this option to /etc/default/sdlSpeedometer.
+This option makes no sence unless sdlSpeedometer is running as a systemd service, so add this option to /etc/default/sdlSpeedometer.
 - Example: http://<rpi-ip>:7600 assuming the -C option is defined as <port> number 7600.

 ### Build and test on the host (Mint, Ubuntu, Debian)
 - make
+- ./sdlSpeedometer -c (create a default configuration and exit)
 - ./sdlSPeedometer-config (Check the configuration - default values ​​should do)
-- DISPLAY=:0:0 ./sdlSpeedometer -i -g (-i,-g: do not use the BerryGPS hat)
+- ./sdlSpeedometer -i -g -s 800x480

 ### Utility commands
 - make stop (stop the service)